 Certified Veterinary Technician

 Born and raised in Path Valley, I graduated from Fanett-Metal high school in 2017.
 I continued my education at Wilson College in Chambersburg.
-I earned my Bachelor of Science in Veterinary Medical Technology in the spring of 2021.
+I earned my bachelor of science in veterinary medical technology in the spring of 2021.

 I began working in the veterinary industry because I not only love to work with animals, but I also like to learn how the different body systems work in the animal.
-I also like to see animals get better and be apart of the healing process.
+I also like to see animals get better and be a part of the healing process.
 Seeing clients smile and leave happy with their pets is very rewarding.
 My favorite thing when working with animals is to see their different personalities and make it a good experience for them when they come to the clinic.
 I like to see their quirks and personalities come out.

 I knew I was in the right profession after completing my large animal internship during the summer of 2020.
-Going out to the different farm calls, seeing small animals, and assisting in small and large animal surgeries made me want to be a Veterinary Technician even more.
+Going out to the different farm calls, seeing small animals, and assisting in small and large animal surgeries made me want to be a veterinary technician even more.
 It all made sense to me right there because I felt that I could be in this profession for the rest of my life and not feel like I’ve worked a day in my life.
-I like the business and the ever changing schedules and days, it keeps me on my toes and keeps my mind sharp.
+I like the business and the ever-changing schedules and days, it keeps me on my toes and keeps my mind sharp.
 Being in this profession makes me happy and I wouldn’t see myself doing anything else.

 When I am not at work you can find me taking care of the animals my boyfriend and I have.
-Whether it would be chickens, ducks, rabbits, goats, cows, horses or donkeys, there is always something to be done on the farm.
+Whether it would be chickens, ducks, rabbits, goats, cows, horses, or donkeys, there is always something to be done on the farm.
 I also like to help my Mom in the flower beds during the summer and go snowmobile riding with my Dad in the winter.
 In the summer I show Holstein cows at the Franklin County and Shippensburg Fair and play fetch in the yard with River and Sam.

 Certified Veterinary Technician

-Veterinary Assistant & Lead Laboratory Tech
+Veterinary Assistant & Lead Laboratory Technician